antmd/graph-tool/doc/quickstart.rst

 A Price network is the first known model of a "scale-free" graph, invented in 1976 by `de Solla Price
 <http://en.wikipedia.org/wiki/Derek_J._de_Solla_Price>`_.
 It is defined
-dynamically, and at each time step a new vertex is added to the graph, and connected to an old vertex, with probability proportional to its in-degree.
-The following program implements this construction method using ``graph-tool``.
+dynamically, where at each time step a new vertex is added to the graph, and connected to an old vertex, with probability proportional to its in-degree.
+The following program implements this construction using ``graph-tool``.

 .. literalinclude:: price.py
    :linenos: